 One, who was an Indo-Fijian, pleaded with a rebel soldier to ask for an Indo-Fijian priest to bring Holy Communion to the hostage MPs.

-That rebel soldier contacted Bishop Bryce, who in turn told his new dean.
+That rebel soldier contacted Bishop Bryce, who in turn told his new dean about the request.

 At which point Dean Cama urged him not to send an Indian priest – because Speight's supporters included many who had terrorised Indo-Fijian cane farmers.